-This object is on display in the Museum Store room at National Air and Space Museum in Washington, DC.
+This object is on display in the Museum Store at the National Air and Space Museum in Washington, DC.

 Collection Item Summary:

 The Pitts S-1S Special biplane reigned as the ultimate competition aerobatic aircraft in the early 1970s.
 The U.S. Aerobatic Teams of 1970 and 1972 won the world team championships flying the Pitts S-1S almost exclusively.
 It remains one of the world's most popular aircraft for basic to advanced category competition, aerobatic training, and sport flying.

 In 1960 Curtis Pitts introduced the homebuilt Pitts S-1S as a more competitive version of the S-1C Pitts Special, a small but highly maneuverable aerobatic biplane.
 The agile S-1S has four ailerons to boost the roll rate, and its symmetrical airfoils allow it to perform maneuvers in any orientation.
 The S-1S went into factory production in 1972.
 J. Dawson Ransome built this airplane in 1969 and donated it to the Museum in 1973.

 Collection Item Long Description:

 The S-1S version of the original Pitts S-1C aerobatic airplane was designed to meet the needs of aerobatic competition in the United States and abroad, and it was so successful that it dominated the Unlimited category in competitions from the late 1960s to the mid 1970s.
 Most members of the 1972 U.S. Aerobatic team, which won the World Team title, and the two Individual World Champions, Charlie Hillard and Mary Gaffaney, flew S-1S Pitts Specials.
 Between the late 1960s and 1974, almost all U.S. national men or women champions flew an S-1S or S-1C.
 The Pitts continues to be competitive at all levels except unlimited and it is a popular sport plane.